Vaseline is generally not recommended for vaginal use due to potential irritation and infection risks.

 The Difference Between External Vulvar Use and Internal Vaginal Use

 Using Vaseline on the vulva—the external genital area—is less risky than inserting it inside the vagina.
-The skin on the vulva can tolerate petroleum jelly better because it’s less sensitive than mucous membranes inside the vagina.
+The skin on the vulva can tolerate petroleum jelly better because it’s less sensitive than the mucous membranes inside the vagina.

 The Impact of Vaseline on Vaginal Health: Scientific Findings